 The sections below show what happens to each of the material types that are accepted at the Household Waste Recycling Centres (HWRCs) in Warwickshire.

-Car batteries are sent onto Duston Oils in Northamptonshire for processing where the lead and plastic is separated and the battery acid made safe.
+Car batteries are sent onto Duston Oils in Northamptonshire or EMR Ltd (Judkins only) for processing where the lead and plastic are separated, and the battery acid made safe.
 The car battery you recycle will typically be used to make more car batteries.

 Cardboard is sent on to Casepak in Leicestershire and Smurfit Kappa in the West Midlands (Judkins only) for recycling.
 Once free of contaminants it is sorted into different grades, baled and stored ready for delivery for the next step in the recycling process.
 Cardboard you recycle typically comes back as paper bags, paperboard packaging and new cardboard boxes.